wizard97/ArduinoRingBuffer/README.md

 # ArduinoRingBuffer

 This is a simple ring buffer library for the Arduino.
 It is written in vanilla C, and can easily be modified to work with other platforms simply be removing the `#include "Arduino.h" `.
+It can buffer any fixed size object (ints, floats, structs, etc...).

-I have heard about object orinted progrming in pure C, and I decided to give it a shot with this library.
-Using C structs and function pointers, one creates a RingBuf object that is complete with its own methods and attributes.
+I have heard about object oriented programing in pure C, and I decided to give it a shot with this library.
+Using C structs and function pointers, the library creates RingBuf objects that are complete with their own methods and attributes.
+Note that every method (except constructor), takes a `RingBuf *self` pointer.
+This is the equivalent of the `this` pointer in C++, but the C++ compiler automatically passes it behind the scenes.
+For this library, you must manually pass this as the first argument.

 ## Use Cases

 A ring buffer is used when passing asynchronous io between two threads.
 In the case of the Arduino, it is very useful for buffering data in an interrupt routine that is later processed in your `void loop()`.

+## Examples

+Look at the examples folder for several examples.

 ## API